+46 839 91 32 Mon – Fri 11:00 to 15:00 GMT+1

 AKARENGA PARK

-During the month of October, a German Oktoberfest is held where the beer flows, and one of the restaurants is said to serve “the world’s best breakfast”.
+During October, a German Oktoberfest is held where the beer flows and one of the restaurants is said to serve “the world’s best breakfast”.
 In addition to the building’s lively interior, the house’s facade is something of an architectural masterpiece.
-The building looks like an abandoned industrial building due to its enormous size and with its stately red brick walls.
+The building looks like an abandoned industrial building due to its enormous size and its stately red brick walls.
 This place is simply not to be missed!

 aquarium fish